nikolaia/lord-of-chaos-slides/slides/index.md

 <!-- And why is this so important now?
 Right now I'm supposed to be at my desk to make sure National Tests in Norway are going as expected -->

 ' controlled burn - netflix qcon talk
-' Experiment, we are triggering failures when we are prepared and ready to react
+' We are triggering failures when we are prepared and ready to react ' collecting data
+' take node down, run smoketest, six seconds longer.
+Test pass but is it ok?
+' Steady state!
+What is that?

 ***